-Today’s Annual General Meeting (AGM) of Nordea Bank AB (publ) approved the income statement and balance sheet for 2012 and decided on a dividend of 0.34 euro per share and that the record date for dividend would be 19 March 2013.
-The Board of Directors and the President and Group CEO were discharged from liability for the year 2012.
-Elisabeth Grieg was elected new member of the Board of Directors.
-The AGM decided to authorise the Board of Directors to decide on issue of convertible instruments, acquisition and conveyance of own shares as well as to approve the guidelines for remuneration to executive officers and a maximum ratio between the fixed and the variable component of the total remuneration for certain employees.
+Today’s Annual General Meeting (AGM) of Nordea Bank AB (publ) approved the income statement and balance sheet for 2013 and decided on a dividend of 0.43 euro per share and that the record date for dividend would be 25 March 2014.
+The Board of Directors and the President and Group CEO were discharged from liability for the year 2013.
+Robin Lawther was elected new member of the Board of Directors.
+The AGM decided to authorise the Board of Directors to decide on issue of convertible instruments as well as acquisition and conveyance of own shares, and to approve guidelines for remuneration to executive officers and a maximum ratio between the fixed and the variable component of the total remuneration for certain employees.

 Election of board members

-Björn Wahlroos, Peter F Braunwalder, Marie Ehrling, Svein Jacobsen, Tom Knutzen, Lars G Nordström, Sarah Russell and Kari Stadigh were re-elected board members for the period until the next AGM and Elisabeth Grieg was elected new board member for the same period.
+Björn Wahlroos, Marie Ehrling, Elisabeth Grieg, Svein Jacobsen, Tom Knutzen, Lars G Nordström, Sarah Russell and Kari Stadigh were re-elected board members for the period until the next AGM and Robin Lawther was elected new board member for the same period.
 Björn Wahlroos was re-elected chairman of the Board of Directors.

 Election of auditor

-The AGM resolved a remuneration to the board members amounting to 252,000 euro for the chairman (unchanged), 108,100 euro for the deputy chairman and 77,900 euro for the other members.
-In addition, remuneration will be paid for committee work in the three board committees amounting to 20,750 euro for the committee chairmen and 14,700 euro for the other members.
+The AGM resolved a remuneration to the board members amounting to 259,550 euro for the chairman, 123,250 euro for the deputy chairman and 80,250 euro for the other members.
+In addition, remuneration will be paid for committee work in the three board committees amounting to 21,350 euro for the committee chairmen and 15,150 euro for the other members.
 Remuneration is not paid to members who are employees of the Nordea Group.

 Fees to the auditor will be payable according to approved invoice.